keleven-uk/lazKlockLite/README.md

 Also, contains the code to simulate the pressing of F15 - to keep monitors awake.

-The softwate is issued under the GNU General Public License v3 (GPL-3).
+The software is issued under the GNU General Public License v3 (GPL-3).